Juice-Labs/Juice-Labs/server/ubuntu/README.md

 ## Running a Juice container

-Running the Juice server in a container requires the `--gpus all` option to extend GPUs into the container and two configuration files to be mounted with `-v` options so that they are available within the container.
+Running the Juice server in a container requires the `--gpus all` option to extend GPUs into the container.

 Run the Juice server release `2022-11-22-1843-b1ffa79d` for Ubuntu 22:

 ~~~
 docker run
 --gpus all
--v /usr/share/vulkan/icd.d/nvidia_icd.json:/usr/share/vulkan/icd.d/nvidia_icd.json
--v /usr/share/glvnd/egl_vendor.d/10_nvidia.json:/usr/share/glvnd/egl_vendor.d/10_nvidia.json
 -it juicelabs/server:2022-11-22-1843-b1ffa79d-ubuntu-22
 ~~~

-The configuration files passed to the `-v` options might be at different locations on your host and you will need to update paths accordingly.
-If `/usr/share/vulkan/icd.d/nvidia_icd.json` doesn't exist it can often be found in `/etc/vulkan/icd.d/nvidia_icd.json`.

 ## Setting TCP Port